 and so on and so on.

-She also found out there is prejudice (her family was in Tennessee, so it was “expected” in the South ), but also mentioned prejudice against her in Florence, since she is not Italian.
-Then she admits feeling as a person without country, and that must hurt.
+She also found out there is prejudice (her family was in Tennessee, so it was “expected” in the South), but also mentioned prejudice against her in Florence, since she is not Italian.
+Then she admits to feeling like a person without a country, and that must hurt.

-We can comment on every single point of complain, but I don’t feel this is necessary.
+We can comment on every single point of complaint, but I don’t feel this is necessary.
 It strikes me they are very minor and petty.
 All her problems can be solved, amended or adapted to.
-There are a lot of changes going on in the US since 9/11 and her not seeing it is a tragedy.
-With all the attempts to reweave fabric of this country, change the structure and stretch the Constitution, too cold A/C and too much ice in water are non-issues.
+There are plenty of changes going on in the US since 9/11 and her not seeing it is a tragedy.
+With all the attempts to reweave the fabric of this country, change the structure and stretch the Constitution, too cold A/C and too much ice in water are non-issues.
 And to become an ex-pat because of them is ridiculous.
-Unless you have a need to justify your decision to yourself and to your friends since you are not sure of it being right and still looking for reasons to reinforce it.
-I did move from one country to another and I see this mentality quite often amongst people in my situation.
+Unless you have a need to justify your decision to yourself and to your friends, since you are not sure of it being right and still looking for reasons to reinforce it.
+I moved from one country to another, and I see this mentality quite often among people in my situation.
 Person doesn’t put down one country to elevate the other.
 What about being blessed with two places to live and appreciate good and exceptional qualities in both?
 Having the best of two worlds?
-Sometime one has to come back to place he was born be it by choice or necessity and then it hurts.
+Sometime one has to come back to the place he was born, be it by choice or necessity, and then it hurts.
 I’ve seen it too.